-In response to community concerns about “large homes” and changing neighbourhood character, the City is exploring changes to the RS1 (One-Family Residential) zoning in Glenayre.
-Potential zoning revisions include reducing the permitted height, coverage and floor area of new homes, restricting front yard fences, and increasing side yard setbacks and landscaping requirements.
+In response to community concerns about “large homes” and changing neighbourhood character, the City explored changes to the RS1 (One-Family Residential) zoning in Glenayre.
+Potential zoning revisions included reducing the permitted height, coverage and floor area of new homes, restricting front yard fences, and increasing side yard setbacks and landscaping requirements.

 Timeline and Resources